sandialabs/seat-qgis-plugin/docs/src/gui/secondary_constraint.rst

    PacWave_3DSPLs_Hw7.0.nc,WhaleWatchPredictions_2021_02.csv,WhaleWatchPredictions_2021_02.csv,0.086

 The Species Percent and Species Density files are located in the directory as specified by the "Secondary Constraint".
-For example in the Paracousti Demo files there is a directory call "species" that contains the Species Percent and Species Density files.
-The Species Percent and Species Density files have the names as specifed above e.g. "WhaleWatchPredictions_2021_01.csv".
+For example, in the Paracousti Demo files, there is a directory called "species" that contains the Species Percent and Species Density files.
+The Species Percent and Species Density files have the names as specifed above e.g., "WhaleWatchPredictions_2021_01.csv".
 Opening one of these files in a text editor shows the following:

 .. code-block:: text
    :caption: WhaleWatchPredictions_2021_01.csv